Fisk University

-Fisk University is a private historically black liberal arts college in Nashville, Tennessee.
+Fisk University is a private historically black liberal arts college in Nashville, Tennessee, United States.
 It was founded in 1866 and its 40 acre campus is a historic district listed on the National Register of Historic Places.

 In 1930, Fisk became the first historically black institution to gain accreditation by the Southern Association of Colleges and Schools (SACS).
 Fisk is the oldest institution for higher education in Nashville.

 History

 Founding

-Fisk Free Colored School opened on January 9, 1866, shortly after the end of the Civil War.
+Fisk Free Colored School opened on January 9, 1866, during the Reconstruction era shortly after the end of the Civil War.
 It was founded by John Ogden, Erastus Milo Cravath, and Edward Parmelee Smith of the American Missionary Association for the education of freedmen in Nashville.
-Fisk was one of several schools and colleges that the association helped found across the South to educate freed slaves following the Civil War.
+Fisk was one of several schools and colleges that the Association helped found across the South to educate freed slaves.
 The school is named for Clinton B. Fisk, a Union general and assistant commissioner of the Freedmen's Bureau of Tennessee.
-Fisk secured a site to house the school in a former military barracks near Union Station and provided $30,000 for its endowment.
+Fisk secured a site to house the school in a former military barracks near Union Station and provided $30,000 of government funds for its endowment.

-The American Missionary Association's work was supported by the United Church of Christ, which retains an affiliation with Fisk.
+The American Missionary Association's work was supported by the Congregationalist church, which retains an affiliation with Fisk.
 Fisk is the oldest higher education institution in Nashville.